10 Terrific Birthday Traditions That Will Delight Your Kids – make a simple birthday celebration spectacular

 Traditions should come out of what your family really loves – don’t continue things that don’t work.
 Your family could enjoy something as small as a hike, a bowling trip, or as big as a trip to Hawaii, but they should suit your family, not what your friends or in-laws love.

-Helen I don’t know if we will keep this up, but our current tradition (started at The beginning of last year) is a family trip bowling and then out for cake on the afternoon of the persons birthday… Ds1 was 3 when we started this and we did it for all family members… (Me, dh and him so far)…
+Helen I don’t know if we will keep this up, but our current tradition (started at the beginning of last year) is a family trip bowling and then out for cake on the afternoon of the persons birthday.
+My son was 3 when we started this and we did it for all family members… (Me, my husband and him so far)…

 Jennifer: The 10th birthday is big in our family.
 You can only add a digit 2x in your life, 10 & 100.
 We take a big trip somewhere none of us has ever been before.
 We start talking about it when they turn 8.
 Have to make a decision when they turn 9 so mom & dad can make plans and save some money.
 For my son’s 10th birthday we went to Honolulu, HI.
 It takes lots of planning but is so much fun.
 My 6 yr old is already thinking about where he wants to go.
 Can’t wait to see where we end up.

 10. Embrace Calamity.

 Some of the best birthday traditions are born out birthday disasters.
 One time when we were kids my mom was sick in bed on my birthday.
 She was feeling too crummy to do much, but told us we could bring cake into the bedroom and unwrap presents sitting on her bed.
 We had birthday parties on the bed for years after that because it was so much fun.

 Barb: For something that became just a silly family tradition, one year we forgot candles on someone’s birthday.
 My husband went and got his big red Mag-lite & ‘illuminated’ the cake that way (the bbq grill lighter has also been used) but that has become the family tradition.
 No candles — a flashlite or lighters